ctkjose/moi3d/doc_scripting.md

 # Referencing resources #

-There're a couple of private URL (moi protocol) that we can use to reference resources in javascript/html.
+MoI implements a private URL protocol (moi://) that we can use to reference resources in javascript/html.
 To specify an absolute path relative to the user application data we use the `moi://appdata/` url, for example 'moi://appdata/commands/file.css'; You can also access **MoI** internal resources, for example, `moi://ui/icons/OffsetIcon.png`.

 When resolving a resource that doesn't use the `moi://` absolute url, **MoI** will search various paths for the resource.
 The first is the user's `commands` folder, then it will look in the app's `ui` and `commands` folders.